JAlcocerT/JAlcocerT/content/blog/dev-python-OOP.md

 Long overdue topic: *WT& is OOP?*

-What I needed to get this going for good: https://github.com/JAlcocerT/MultiBodySystemDynamics-MBSD-
+What I needed to get this going for good [this concept](https://github.com/JAlcocerT/MultiBodySystemDynamics-MBSD-)

 +++ With [examples](#applying-oop): [pendulum](#pendulum) + [3 bodies](#three-bodies)

-{{< youtube "b35XuJI98kI" >}}

 **Intro**